What does no win no fee actually mean?

 Some of the reasons you might want to choose a particular lawyer might be:

-What are the disadvantages of no win no fee?
+What are the pitfalls of no win no fee?

 There are some disadvantages to no win no fee agreements.
-For example, law firms can charge a higher amount for their services due to the nature of the agreement.
+For example, law firms are entitled charge a higher amount for their services due to the nature of the agreement.
 They may do this by charging a higher standard hourly rate or charging an uplift fee.

 If a firm does not provide disbursement funding or pay the client’s disbursements as a claim progresses, they will be required to fund their own expenses related to the case.
 However, most law firms offer disbursement funding through third party providers.